 If tax loss harvesting is important to you, I recommend checking out Betterment or Wealthfront.
 Both are robo-advisors like Acorns, and while neither do Round-Ups, they offer micro-shares to put all of your money to work and to keep investing affordable.

-Spend is Acorns checking account feature that comes with the Acorns Personal plan (the $3/month subscription tier).
+Acorns checking account feature comes with the Acorns Personal plan (the $3/month subscription tier).
 You’re sent a debit card that activates Round-Ups in real-time, meaning you don’t have to wait until you hit the $5 minimum to invest.

 - No minimum balance